bhenjameen/CircleAreaCalculator/README.md

 # Circle-Area Calculator
-Write a Ruby program which accepts the radius of a circle from the user and compute the area.
+Write a Ruby program which accepts the radius of a circle from the user and computes the area.